verana-labs/verana-docs/docs/use/ecosystems/60-slash-a-permission.md

-# Permission Deposit Slashing
+# Slash a Permission Deposit

-## Slash a Permission Deposit
+## Perform a Permission Deposit Slash

 The Trust Deposit linked to a Permission can be slashed by: